martyroque/nucleux/docs/_coverpage.md

 # Nucleux <small>1.2.0</small>

-> Simple, atomic hub for all your application's state management needs.
+> Simple, atomic hub for all your React application's state management needs.

-- Simple and un-opinionated
+- **Zero boilerplate** - Write less, do more
-- Makes hooks the primary means of consuming state
+- **No providers** - Use state anywhere without wrapping components
-- Less boilerplate and no provider wrapping
+- **Atomic updates** - Only subscribed components re-render
-- Centralized, atomic, and subscription-based state management
+- **Framework agnostic** - Works with or without React

 [GitHub](https://github.com/martyroque/nucleux/)
 [Get Started](#Nucleux)